 The TREND results are therefore not only useful for contributing to the scarcity of high-energy proton-induced data but they also form a valuable tool to study nuclear reaction modeling codes and assess the predictive capabilities for proton reactions up to 200 MeV.

-Our group has in turn developed a new data analysis methodology for high-energy (p,x) reactions.
+Our program has in turn developed a new data analysis methodology for high-energy (p,x) reactions.
 We have set forth a systematic procedure to determine the set of reaction model input parameters, in a scientifically justifiable manner, that best reproduce the most prominent observed reaction channels from an irradiation.
 This is our attempt to develop an early evaluation thought process for proton-induced reactions, with inclusion of a validation technique using cumulative production results, that could be an inspiration to the development of a charged-particle evaluated database in the future.
 Additionally, our methodology aims to improve an accepted approach in cross section measurement literature where too few observables are used to guide modeling parameter adjustments, thereby potentially subjecting the modeling to compensating errors.
 This is a unique merger of experimental work and evaluation techniques, providing insight into pre-equilibrium reaction dynamics and a host of nuclear data properties relevant to the accurate modeling of high-energy proton-induced reactions.

 We utilize the TALYS nuclear reaction code to carry out the data analysis.
 TALYS has widespread use in the nuclear community, is an accessible code-of-choice for reaction cross-section predictions, and has an abundance of adjustable keywords to investigate and interpret residual product excitation function data.
 The procedure has to-date been applied to and developed from the extracted TREND niobium and arsenic cross sections, reaching global \(\chi^2\) modeling prediction improvements at the 2–4\(\times\) level.